esperanca/personal_website/src/posts/weeknotes-042.md

 ### Making the healthcare experience human

-I will soon complete six months of work at Docplanner.
+This week I am completing my probation in the new job.
+Six months of work at Docplanner, and it's been good.
 Their mission and values inspire me, and it is a joy to work in a scale-up again.
 It’s a world of possibilities, and the pace is ideal for me.

-I was asked to lead a strategic initiative as soon as I joined.
+I was assigned to lead a strategic initiative as soon as I joined.
 I worked so hard — like I hadn’t for long.
-Since it was a greenfield opportunity, with little internal knowledge about the people we were designing for, I had to lead the research strategy and conducted all interviews.Using Indi Young’s Listening Sessions method again was so helpful.
-I met a group of inspiring women in Brazil and learned so much about what/how/why healthcare still sucks for many.
+Since it was a greenfield opportunity, there was a gap in knowledge about the people we were designing for.
+It was an opportunity to lead the research strategy and conducting all interviews.
+This is my third time using Indi Young’s Listening Sessions method.
+I listened a group of inspiring women in Brazil and learned so much about what/how/why healthcare is still complex, disjointed for many.

-After finishing that work, I could refocus more on my team, which was very timely and needed.
+We are delving into the learnings, and with the sprint outcomes we are now in solution discovery.
+This work in now on track, and I could refocus more on my team, which was very timely and needed.
 My small but mighty design team is lovely - and spread over 3 countries: Poland, Spain and Germany.

 I am lucky to say I think I have already people I can call friends at work.
 A good start, indeed.